JoinCODED/WS-Flutter-M9-CRUD-With-API/01_Introduction/02_How_the_internet_works.md

 }
 ```

-And here is our API end points and we will go through them one by one:
+The following URLs are the API endpoints that will be used in the app.
+We will go through them one by one:

 ```
 Get, https://coded-books-api-crud.herokuapp.com/books